The Daily Cardinal: Making an impression: 1932-1960

-A radical reputation: 1960-1988
+Radical reputation: 1960-1988

 During the 1960s, the Cardinal developed a national reputation for its vehement far-left politics.
 They were the first American newspaper to send reporters to Cuba, and after two of the Cardinal’s editors and two other campus radicals carried out the largest and most destructive car bomb attack until that point in United States history, the Sterling Hall bombing, the Cardinal ran editorials endorsing the bombing.
 They ran several editorials strongly protesting the Vietnam War and supporting causes of Civil Rights.
 In 1969, a group of conservative UW students, frustrated by the Cardinal’s unrelenting liberalism, founded The Badger Herald as a right-wing alternative.
 Until recently, UW-Madison was one of few American universities with competing daily news publications, though starting in 2014 that competition largely shifted online with the Cardinal cutting Friday editions and the Herald publishing print issues once a week.Tara Golshan.
 "I'm graduating with a degree in the next generation The Badger Herald".
 The Badger Herald, May 7, 2015.

 The 1970s saw the Cardinal maintain its strong issue advocacy, but opinion began to shift to more campus, rather than national, angles.
 In the last half of the decade, the paper continually attacked the university for its holdings in corporations that participated in apartheid in South Africa.

 In 1987 the Cardinal survived a hostile takeover attempt by the Herald when then-president of the Daily Cardinal Board of Directors David Atkins conspired with Herald Publisher Richard Ausman to hire Herald staffers for Cardinal leadership positions and eventually merge the papers.
 The same year, it became free, and has remained so until this day.